zhuoranjordanchen/zhuoranjordanchen.github.io/pub.md

 title: "Publications"
 ---

-## Summary of My Research
+## Executive Summary
-Regarding my participation in research projects, on the one hand, I have finished four working papers, one of which has been submitted.
+My research spans contract finance networks, financial econometrics, digital finance, and household finance.
+The corresponding papers are published in journals like *Systems Engineering - Theory & Practice*(系统工程理论与实践) and *Sustainability*.

  My first paper fixates on technological progress and consumption.
 I divide the impact of technological progress on differences between the urban and rural consumption of China into two channels: the price effect affected by the substitution elasticity and the common prosperity effect influenced by the minimum consumption.
 I find that the relative increase in the technological progress of the urban sector, compared with that of the rural sector, restrains the increase in the proportion of consumption in China’s rural sector through the price effect and the common prosperity effect.
 My findings help to explain why the proportion of rural consumption in China has declined over the past 40 years, but the rate of decline gradually slowed down.
 This paper further analyzes the spatiotemporal heterogeneity of these two effects using Mean Observation OLS method and delves into the mechanism behind these two effects through stochastic frontier analysis.

 My second paper focuses on how an exogenous uncertainty shock influences domestic and foreign consumption under different consumer confidence regimes.
 By specifying a threshold vector autoregression model with the consumer confidence as the regime variable, I find that low consumer confidence will exacerbate consumption both at home and from abroad, but it will benefit the export, compared to high consumer confidence.
 I then use the forecast variance decomposition to confirm the difference of exogenous shock in the interpretation of the change of endogenous variables under different CCI regimes.
 Finally, I conduct an international comparison by comparing Chinese results with US results using identical methods and find consumer confidence is much more influential in the US than China.